christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

- ^ Should be broken down even further, should be able to say which mech reads/attends then writes.
-It feels like I'm lacking specificity on how the QKV are interacting in the circuit during prediction.

-Use the example here in the post, and link to the rest of the results in a different .md file
 <br>

-**Provide high and low level explanation of attention heads and their patterns that make up each node in the circuit**
+**Provide high and low level explanation of attention heads and their patterns that make up each node in the circuit** Take all the heads from the low level data and the plots, group them in canva so see QKV patterns across each circuit component.
+Not sure if it'll go here, but it will be fun to see.
+Identify ALL copy/induction heads.
+Correct circuit diagram

-In the last layer the model wants to focus on facts, but the facts are supressed

-In layer 22 head 2 suggests global context consideration in prediction as the earlier mentioned basket tokens are heavily attended to by the key vectors (I think)

-The model is taking John and Marks actions into consideration

-**Do not forget to show the linguistic parallels**

-The circuit as a whole is made up of various attention heads (induction and copy supression heads) that perform algorithms to move information from the context of the sentence

 <br>